 I hereby acknowledge that I have read and fully understand the market rules and regulations listed below and agree to follow them.

 Booth space (10’ X 10’) is assigned weekly.
 Vendors may not extend beyond the demarcation of their 10’ x 10’ stall.
-The Market Coordinator or his/her designee has full authority to re-assign exhibit space if it is necessary to fill in a gap.
+The Market Coordinator or his/her designee has full authority to re-assign space if it is necessary to fill in a gap.
+If vendors are tardy, their booth space may be relocated to avoid empty booth spaces.

 Signs and Equipment

 Each vendor is required to have a 10X10 EZ UP straight leg tent.
-All tents must be in working order.
+All tents must be in working order and look professional once set up.

-Vendors are responsible for staking/weighing down their own tent with at least 30 lbs. on each tent leg to prevent any potential hazards during windy days.
-If the vendor does not have enough weight or if the tent is broken, The Market Coordinator or his/her designee will ask the tent to be taken down.
+Vendors are responsible for weighing down their own tent with at least 30lbs of weight.
+If the vendor does not have enough weight or if the tent is broken, The Market Coordinator or his/her designee will ask for weight to be added or the tent to be taken down.
+Each vendor will be held liable if they or their equipment causes damage to any other business, property or person around them.

-Vendors must supply and remove signs, equipment, and items needed such as tables, chairs, tents etc. All signs may not block traffic or pedestrian ingress or egress, or interfere with other
+Vendors must supply their signs, equipment, and items needed such as tables, chairs, tents etc. All signs may not block traffic or pedestrian ingress or egress, or interfere with other

 vendors' display or views.
 Market Coordinator or his/her designee will have full authority on sign placement.